When we launched Replay! — Classical 101's musical instrument drive — last summer, we were absolutely blown away by the community response.

 Last year, our collection times were limited to business hours.
 So this year, we decided to add a Saturday drop-off day for those who can't make it here during the week.

 Our six-day collection takes place Monday, July 16 through Saturday, July 21, 2018.
 We're collecting new and gently used instruments at WOSU Public Media's offices from 9 a.m. to 4 p.m.
 Monday through Wednesday, 9 a.m. to 5 p.m.
 Thursday and Friday, and 10 a.m. to 2 p.m.
 Saturday.

 Columbus, Ohio 43210

-WOSU Public Media and Classical 101 recognize the impact that music can have in a child’s life.
-Children who participate in music programs in school perform better academically and socially.
-Teachers need instruments like any other school supply and it’s usually harder to find a tuba than a pen.
+WOSU Public Media and Classical 101 recognize the impact music can have on a young person's life.
+Children who participate in school music programs perform better academically and socially.
+Teachers need instruments like any other school supply — and it's usually harder to find a tuba than a pen.

 I donated an instrument.
 Where will it end up?

-Instruments will be delivered to Columbus City Schools where they will be refreshed and then distributed to students to use in music programs for the 2017/2018 school year.
+We'll deliver donations to Columbus City Schools, where the instruments will be refreshed and then distributed to students to use in music programs for the 2018/2019 school year.

 Are there any instruments you cannot take?

 We will make sure every instrument finds a home.

 At this time, we cannot accept pianos, timpani or other large instruments that are not portable by hand.
 Please contact us at firstname.lastname@example.org if you have a non-portable instrument, and we will try to connect you directly with an organization that may be able to use it.